Is your Mail not working after macOS Mojave updates?

-macOS Mojave has now been made available to MacBook users.
-The latest update has a lot of new features including the dark mode, the dynamic display mode, improvements to the Photos App and many other features.
+macOS Mojave has a lot of great features including the dark mode, the dynamic display mode, improvements to the Photos App and many other features.
 There have not been too many changes made to the Mail app.
 Several users report that their Mail crashes or quits unexpectedly after updating to macOS Mojave.

 If you are experiencing this issue after updating to macOS Mojave, please follow the steps below and check if your problem is solved.